-We’ve published a few articles lately about what expenses you can claim if you’re an employee.
+There are a lot of guides out there about expenses you can claim if you're an employee.

-But what if, like a lot of FreeAgent users, you’re a sole trader or a partner in a partnership, and therefore self-employed, not an employee?
+But what if you're a sole trader or a partner in a partnership, and therefore self-employed, not an employee?

 Here's a quick look at some of the issues relating to out-of-pocket expenses.
 That means business expenses that you pay for on a personal credit card or using cash out of your own back pocket, that you’d like your business to pay you back for.